Summers out, bulbs are in, here comes Tulip mania 2022! We divulge our top tips on planting and growing tulips in this guide.

 4. Simply cover the bulbs over with soil, give them a good drink of water and wait for the magic to happen!

 Tulips need very little care or maintenance but if you want to help them along when they start forming flowers, add a weekly feed of balanced liquid fertiliser to the pot.

 Tulip Garden Design 🌷

-Tulips are so special that the varieties are separated in to 15 groups, dependent on their characteristics; flowering times, shapes, sizes and colours.
-Shop our ready-to-plant Tulip collections at the Seed Pantry Tulip shop, or use our quick Tulip groupings guide to help you understand the different Tulip groups, so that you can get creative with your own garden design plans!
+Tulips are so special that the varieties are separated in to 15 groups, depending on their characteristics; flowering time, shape, size and colour.
+Shop our ready-to-plant Tulip collections at the Seed Pantry Tulip shop, or use our quick Tulip groupings guide to help you understand the different Tulip groups.

 Single-coloured tulips can be striking with individual splashes amongst green foliage, you could match light pastels or hot colours.
-Contrasting colours can work beautifully too e.g. purple and yellows.
+Contrasting colours can work beautifully together too, for example purple and yellows.
 Multiple mixed colours can be added together if you wanted to create a homely cottage garden theme too.

 Neil’s How to make a Bulb Lasagne video

 WIN a lucky-dip addition to your next box by sharing your plant pictures with us on Instagram.
 Use the hashtag #SeedPantryGrowClub or tag us @seedpantry to enter.

 Subscribe to the Grow Club box for flowers, food and herb seeds ready to sow each month… Curious?
 Come check out all of this month’s options!